rob-the-bot/ICG/README.md

-Code supporting the manuscript: **Phylogenetically-Preserved Multiscale Neuronal Activity: Iterative Coarse-Graining Bridges Scale-Dependent Theories of Brain Function**
+Code supporting the manuscript: **Multiscale organisation of neuronal activity unifies scale-dependent theories of brain function**

-**Get started:**
+**How to Iteratively coarse-grain your data:**
-To replicate the analysis, run the code "ICG" on your neuronal recordings.
+Run the code "ICG" on your time series.

-Example data can be found here: (10.5281/zenodo.13283803)
+ICG will iteratively coarse-grain the time series by pairing variables by their Pearson correlation, then summing and repeating the procedure on the coarse-grained variables.

+It will output the coarse-grained variables across as many levels as possible and the original index of the variables.

+**Extra code**
-There is also code for running the analysis (info theory, kurtosis, variance, timescales), network models, and various null models.
+There is also code in the github for running the analysis (e.g., info theory, kurtosis, variance, timescales), network models, and various null models) specific to the paper.

+**I'm Stuck**
-If you have any questions please do reach out!
+If you have any questions, please reach out!

 brandon (dot) munn @sydney.edu.au